 - After that, use Account > Sign In to sign back in to Apple Music.

-Part 4.
-Alternatives to Access Your Apple Music History
+Part 5.
+Alternatives to Tracking Apple Music Listening Activity

 However flexible Apple Music (iTunes) is to keep your own music files with Apple Music catalog, it's not always convenient to track your listening activities on it.
 You should know there's a better place letting you see your without limits - but DRM-free Apple Music in format like MP3 is required.

 No worries.
-ViWizard Audio Converter is the best Apple Music converter to help download and convert Apple Music contents into MP3, M4A, AAC, FLAC, WAV and M4B.
+ViWizard Apple Music Converter is the best Apple Music converter to help download and convert Apple Music contents into MP3, M4A, AIFF, FLAC, WAV and M4B.
 Just as important, it's hard to go wrong with this ViWizard software.

 Key Features of ViWizard Audio Converter